VitaliyR/frontend-test-data2/README.md

 ## Frontend

+- HTML5 doctype should be used
+- SCSS/SASS should be used
 - Highlight current user name in chat on new message (@username)
 - Application should be responsible
-- SCSS/SASS should be used
-- HTML5 doctype should be used
+- Use HTML5 API methods for **notification** and **playing sound alarm** when new message incomes.
+Sound located in assets folder inside this repo.

 ## Other
 - All sources should be committed to public source repository, such as: http://github.com, http://bitbucket.org, etc